British Computer Society

 Sir Nigel Shadbolt was President of BCS from 2006 to 2007.

 Dame Wendy Hall was President of BCS from 2003 to 2004.

 Prince Edward, Duke of Kent was President of BCS from 1982 to 1983.

 Lord Mountbatten was President of BCS from 1966 to 1967.

 Sir Maurice Wilkes served as the first President of BCS in 1957.

-The British Computer Society (BCS), branded BCS, The Chartered Institute for IT, since 2009, is a professional body and a learned society that represents those working in information technology (IT), computing, software engineering, computer engineering and computer science, both in the United Kingdom and internationally.
-Founded in October 14, 1957, BCS has played an important role in educating and nurturing IT professionals, computer scientists, software engineers, computer engineers, upholding the profession, accrediting Chartered IT Professional (CITP) and Chartered Engineer (CEng) status, and creating a global community active in promoting and furthering the field and practice of computing.
+The British Computer Society (BCS), branded BCS, The Chartered Institute for IT since 2009, is a professional body and a learned society that represents those working in information technology (IT), computing, software engineering, computer engineering, information engineering and computer science, both in the United Kingdom and internationally.
+Founded in October 14, 1957, BCS has played an important role in educating and nurturing IT professionals, computer scientists, software engineers, computer engineers, upholding the profession, accrediting Chartered IT Professional (CITP) and Chartered Engineer (CEng) status, and creating a global community active in promoting and advancing the field and practice of computing.

 Overview

-With a worldwide membership of 57,625 members as of 2021, BCS is a registered charity and was incorporated by Royal Charter in 1984.
-Its objectives are to promote the study and application of communications technology and computing technology and to advance knowledge of education in ICT for the benefit of professional practitioners and the general public.
+As of August 2025, the Society has 69,691 members, of which 13,447 are student members.
+BCS is a registered charity and was incorporated by Royal Charter in 1984.
+Its objectives are to promote the study and application of communications technology and computing technology and to advance knowledge of education in information and communications technology (ICT) for the benefit of professional practitioners and the general public.

 BCS is a member institution of the Engineering Council, through which it is licensed to award the designation of Incorporated Engineer and Chartered Engineer and therefore is responsible for the regulation of ICT and computer science fields within the UK.
 The BCS is also a member of the Council of European Professional Informatics Societies, the Seoul Accord for international tertiary degree recognition, and the European Quality Assurance Network for Informatics Education EQANIE.
 BCS was previously a member organisation of the Science Council, through which it was licensed to award the designation of Chartered Scientist.

 BCS has an office in London.
-The main administrative offices are in Swindon, Wiltshire, west of London.
-It also has two overseas offices in Sri Lanka and Mauritius.
+Its main administrative office is in Swindon, Wiltshire.
+It also has two overseas offices, in Sri Lanka and Mauritius.

 Members are sent the quarterly IT professional magazine ITNOW (formerly The Computer Bulletin).

 BCS is a member organisation of the Federation of Enterprise Architecture Professional Organizations (FEAPO), a worldwide association of professional organisations which have come together to provide a forum to standardise, professionalise, and otherwise advance the discipline of Enterprise Architecture.